Saliva (band): Love, Lies & Therapy (2016–2017)

-On April 16, 2016 Saliva announced their new album, titled Love, Lies & Therapy would be released June 10, 2016.
+On April 16, 2016, Saliva announced their new album, titled Love, Lies & Therapy would be released June 10, 2016.
 Later in May, the group announced they would be supporting the album by taking part of the "Make America Rock Again" tour in the summer 2016 alongside Trapt, Saving Abel, Alien Ant Farm, Crazy Town, 12 Stones, Tantric and Drowning Pool, Fuel, Puddle Of Mudd and P.O.D.

+On October 16, 2025, the band released a new single titled "Too Broke To Fix" featuring Austin John Winkler of Hinder.

 10 Lives, lineup changes, reunion with Josey Scott, death of Wayne Swinny, and Revelation (2018–present)

 In mid-2018, drummer Paul Crosby announced his departure from the band after 18 years.
 Shortly afterward, bassist Brad Stewart would also depart to focus on other touring and projects.
-Saliva then released their tenth studio record, 10 Lives, on October 19, 2018 via Megaforce Records.
+Saliva then released their tenth studio record, 10 Lives, on October 19, 2018, via Megaforce Records.
 The album was produced by frontman Bobby Amaru and Steve Perreira in Jacksonville, Florida.
 In 2019, both Crosby and Stewart confirmed their return to the band.
 Saliva would go on to tour in 2019 as a part of Puddle of Mudd's Muddfest.

 In October 2019, former vocalist Josey Scott announced on The Morning Dump podcast that he planned to reunite with Saliva for a tour and a new studio album.
 This was confirmed by Swinny in an interview with Detroit's WRIF Radio, adding that although "there's nothing on paper," the reunion should take place from 2020 into 2021 to commemorate the 20th anniversary of Every Six Seconds.
 In addition to Scott rejoining, Swinny also suggested that former guitarist Chris D'Abaldo may also be taking part.
 In January 2021, it was announced that these plans were put on hold due to the COVID-19 pandemic.

 On April 16, 2021, the band released a music video for "After Me" following the 20th anniversary of their second album Every Six Seconds.
 Also, guitarist and founder Wayne Swinney sat out touring for August, due to testing positive for COVID-19, with 9th Planet guitarist Josh Kulack filling in for him.